ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/Project_Monitor_Guideline.md

 - You understand the roles and responsibilities of the PM
 - You have enough time to dedicate as it might be needed.
 - Get familiar yourself with the Handbook, Guidelines and general flow of the Brainhack.
-- Create your Mattermost account and enrol to the [Project Monitors Channel](https://mattermost.brainhack.org/brainhack/channels/ohbm_project_monitors) to convey further discussions.
+- Create your Mattermost account and join the [Project Monitors Channel](https://mattermost.brainhack.org/brainhack/channels/ohbm_project_monitors) to convey further discussions.
 - Share some details about yourself in the [PM Spreadsheet]().

 ## Roles and Responsibilities

 Your roles from the stage of project submission to the end day of the Brainhack includes;

-- Reviewing project assigned with you or you have chosen
+- Reviewing project(s) assigned to you or that you have chosen
-- Conveying a continuous communication with the project leaders and members through the Brainhack to;
+- Conveying a continuous communication with the project leaders and members throughout the Brainhack
 - If you would like, share your thoughts/advice on the methodological, technological and theoretical aspects of the projects.
-  - Help them to find and contact with the experts from the community in the case of queries.
+  - Help them to find and contact the experts from the community in the case of queries.
   - Direct them to related Brainhack sources/tools to use/read.
-  - Check that there is no conflict or violation of CoC occurs among the project members.
+  - Check that there is no conflict or violation of CoC occuring among the project members.
--  Run daily and brief project meetings to observe how the project is going, share your advice and suggestions, and check if there is any need of help regarding the project.
+-  Run daily and brief project meetings to observe how the project is going, share your advice and suggestions, and check if there is any help needed regarding the project.

 ### At the Beginning of the Project Submission